 If you ARE interested in Early French Immersion, you will need to apply online in November of your child’s Junior Kindergarten year (the year they turn 4).
 Information will go home to parents at that time regarding the French language education options available to students in the TDSB.
 This information package will include instructions on the application process, deadline information and expected timelines.
 There will be a parent information session hosted by school Administration where staff will provide more info on the Early Immersion program and answer any questions that you may have.

-Grade 3 English stream students wanting additional French instruction may apply to the Junior Extended French program.
+Grade 3 English stream students wanting additional French instruction may apply to the Middle French Immersion program.

-In previous years, students in the Runnymede catchment accepted into the Junior Extended French program attended Swansea PS.
+In previous years, students in the Runnymede catchment accepted into the Middle French Immersion program attended Swansea PS.
 Though this school is still noted as the Junior Extended French school for the catchment, there is no guarantee that students will be sent to Swansea due to high enrollment at that school.

-Applications for the Junior Extended French program open in January of each year.
+Applications for the Middle French Immersion program open in January of each year.

 For more information on French Immersion programs, please visit the TDSB website.